gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ## Quick and dirty check

-Optimization work can be very unrewarding: you spend a lot of time and at then end you measure, to see no difference (or perhaps worse performance than before!).
+Optimization work can be very unrewarding: you spend a lot of time and at the end when you measure, to see no difference (or perhaps worse performance than before!).

 So it's also very important, if possible, to do a quick and dirty check at the beginning, to see if the optimization has any legs.

 In my case, here's what I wanted to see: let's assume that every test has access to a ready-made database, with an up-to-date database schema.
 What's the runtime of the test suite then?
 That's the upper-bound for this work, where I 'optimized' the database migration code to take no time at all.

 Thus I did something very simple: I put a breakpoint in one test, right after all database migrations ran.
 This means the test stopped at a point where a pristine SQLite database was present on disk.
 I then copied this file with `cp` to my home directory: this is now my golden (immutable) database.
-I finally modified the migration code (that all tests start with), to never apply any SQL migrations, and instead just copy the golden database file, and use that.
+I finally modified the migration code (that all tests start with), to never apply any SQL migrations, and instead just copy (using `os.Copy`) the golden database file, and use that.

-And this is what I saw:
+And this is what I saw: a 7x speed-up!

 ![Result](golden_db_test.png)